pagkly/Zed/Investopedia3/Household Expenses.md

 ## Understanding Household Expenses

-If you have "head of household" status, you can enjoy a larger [standard deduction](https://www.investopedia.com/terms/s/standarddeduction.asp) and lower [tax rates](https://www.investopedia.com/terms/t/taxrate.asp).
+If you have "head of household" status, you can enjoy a larger [[standard deduction]](https://www.investopedia.com/terms/s/standarddeduction.asp) and lower [[tax rates]](https://www.investopedia.com/terms/t/taxrate.asp).
 The items associated with household expenses include a broad range of recurring purchases.

 ## Types of Household Expenses